FineUploader/server-examples/readme.md

 for Fine Uploader S3 will appear in a S3 directory under the language of choice.
 All other examples assume you are uploading files to your own server.

-For guidelines useful when integrating your server-side code with Fine Uploader, see the [server-side notes and guidelines readme](https://github.com/Widen/fine-uploader/blob/master/docs/server.md) in the Fine Uploader repository.
+For guidelines useful when integrating your server-side code with Fine Uploader, see the [documentation site](http://docs.fineuploader.com).

 <br/>
 #### Support ####